MrRyanWise/StudentManagement/README.md

 # StudentManagement
 Welcome to my student management project that would help scholis easily and automatically manage their students.

-This application manage student enroliments and balance and have many functionalities like:
+This application manages student enrollment and balance and has many features such as:

 <ol>
     <li>Ask the user how many new students will be added to the databas</li>